ytang913/PGC-Agency-Finder/README.md

 ![](public/static/images/PGCAgencyFinderFirstUser.jpg)
 # Result when clicking "Get All Offices" button

-# Result when a valid agency is entered in the search bar and click on "List" button
+# Result when a valid agency is entered and the "List" button is chosen
 ![](public/static/images/PGCAgencyFinderValidResult.jpg)
 # Result when an invalid agency is entered and "List" button is chosen

+# Result when a valid agency is entered and the'Map' button is chosen

-# Result when About Navigation button is clicked
+# Result when About Navigation button is chosen